iota-community/layerzero-move-oft-v2-utils/README.md

 To enable the `existing` fungible tokens for cross-chain sending, both OFTAdapter and OFT contracts are needed.
 Particularly:

-- OFTAdapter contract: used to wrap the existing fungible tokens on source chain
+- OFTAdapter contract: used to lock/unlock the existing fungible tokens on source chain
-- OFT contract: used to represent the equivalent fungible tokens on destination chain
+- OFT contract: used to mint/burn the equivalent fungible tokens on destination chain

 **Use-case 2**

 For `brand-new` fungible tokens to be launched, OFT standard can be leveraged to enable cross-chain sending without the need of OFTAdapter.
 Particularly:

-- OFT contract: used to define the brand-new fungible tokens on source chain
+- OFT contract: used to define the brand-new fungible tokens on source chain with mint/burn
-- OFT contract: used to represent the equivalent fungible tokens on destination chain
+- OFT contract: used to represent the equivalent fungible tokens on destination chain with burn/mint

 [Reference](https://docs.layerzero.network/v2/concepts/applications/oft-standard#omnichain-token-standards)

 ### Deploy OFTAdapter and OFT contracts on IOTA MoveVM

 On IOTA MoveVM, both OFTAdapter and OFT contracts use the same [Move module](https://github.com/LayerZero-Labs/LayerZero-v2/tree/main/packages/layerzero-v2/iota/contracts/oapps/oft/oft).
+The difference will come during the `init` process (see later section).
 To deploy it, run the following cmds

 ```bash
 git clone https://github.com/LayerZero-Labs/LayerZero-v2.git